Our method

 Five letters.
 Five steps.
 One loop.

-Every Codaquest class follows the same loop — from a question, to a real project, to passing it on.
+Every Codaquest class follows the same loop.
+From a question, to a real project, to passing it on.
 We call it the QUEST method.
 The word lives inside our name, and it's what actually happens in the room.

 We start from their passion.
 How is Minecraft built?
 Why does TikTok hook you?
 Every quest starts with a why.